Stillman's Question for Exterior Algebras and Herzog's Conjecture on Betti Numbers of Syzygy Modules: Abstract

 \section{Abstract}

-Let $K$ be any field and consider exterior algebras of a finite dimensional $K$-vector space.
-In this very short paper we exhibit principal quadric ideals in a family whose Castelnuovo Mumford regularity is unbounded.
+Let $K$ be a field of characteristic $0$ and consider exterior algebras of finite dimensional $K$-vector spaces.
+In this short paper we exhibit principal quadric ideals in a family whose Castelnuovo-Mumford regularity is unbounded.
+This negatively answers the analogue of Stillman's Question for exterior algebras posed by I. Peeva.
+We show that these examples are dual to modules over polynomial rings that yield counterexamples to a conjecture of J. Herzog on the Betti numbers in the linear strand of syzygy modules.